OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 Power consumption is 175 mW when continuously recording at 1 Hz.

 Seabird provided GPCTD accuracy ratings are: Conductivity: +- 0.0003 S/m over a range of 0 to 9 S/m; Temperature:  +- 0.002oC over a range of -5 - 42oC and Pressure:  ± 0.1% of full scale range, up to 2000 m (datasheet-GliderPayloadCTD-Aug15-2.pdf).

+- insert image "Figure xx: Slocum Glider CTD (pumped).
+The thermistor is located within the inflow valve on the left (Isabelle Giddy)
+"